wp-plugins/email-blaster-newsletter-signup-form/readme.txt

 = Do I need a email blaster account? =

-Yes, but you can open one for free at [email blaster] (http://www.emailblasteruk.com/free).
+Yes, but you can open one for free at [email blaster](http://www.emailblasteruk.com/free).

 = How do I build a form? =